Lin-Kyi/lin-kyi.github.io/random.md

 **Learning German**
 * If you're moving to Germany, forget what you've been told about not needing to know German to get around.
 You need German to live here comfortably.
 I have slightly-above-basic German, but am definitely not fluent (i.e., enough to do daily tasks, go to appointments in broken German, and understand the gist of spoken German).
 The summer before moving to Bochum, I did a [Lingoda Sprint](https://www.lingoda.com/en/sprint/) (and I got my money back!).
 This intensive course, combined with living in Germany for the past 4 years has helped me get to a slightly-above-basic level of German.
 However, I work in a fully English-speaking environment and have an international group of friends and colleagues, so is it admittedly difficult to become fluent
-* Other German-learning resources I found helpful (with content that is interesting to watch, i,e., not stuff for children)
+* Other German-learning resources I found helpful (with content that is interesting, i,e., not stuff for children)
    * [Easy German](https://www.youtube.com/@EasyGerman) YouTube channel
    * I tried out [Babbel's live classes](https://www.babbel.com/) for 3 months since it's a good deal.
 However, as there was no impending doom of losing my money if I missed a class, I found it difficult to keep myself accountable to showing up for these classes
    * [DW's slowly spoken news](https://learngerman.dw.com/de/langsam-gesprochene-nachrichten/s-60040332)